-EVERY year, I try a different recipe for cut-out sugar cookies.
-I have finally found the perfect one.
+The last several years, I’d try a different recipe for sugar cookies for decorating.
+And now, I have finally found the perfect one!

 Take Me to Recipe Please!Jeff and I announced Joy’s impending arrival on Christmas Morning 2014.
 From that day forward, I couldn’t WAIT to do all the Christmas activities with her; from baking, to crafting, to binge watching holiday movies― we were going to do it ALL.

 Funny how things ACTUALLY shape up.
-Last year’s Christmas activities were a NIGHTMARE.
-I was quite pregnant― baby Jay arrived just 4 days after Christmas, and Joy was less than cooperative.
+2017’s Christmas activities were a NIGHTMARE.
+I was quite pregnant―baby Jay arrived just 4 days after Christmas, and Joy was less than cooperative.
 All that aside, I still did a poor job managing my expectations.

-Royal icing was NOT a good idea.
-At least not for an 18 month old ― to be honest we still aren’t ready.
-I also tried to do everything in one day and by time we were ready to decorate, I was exhausted.
+Making sugar cookies for decorating with royal icing was NOT a good idea.
+At least not for an 18 month old.
+I also tried to do everything in one day, and by the time we were ready to decorate, I was exhausted.

 Tips for successful cookie decorating: